ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 message -> jsonChannel, key;
 ```

-Receive a message from the channel with the given key
+**Receiving a message from the channel with the given key**

 ```ballerina
 # Execution waits here if the message is not available.
 json result <- jsonChannel, key;
 ```

-### Introduction of `abstract` Objects
+### Introduction of Abstract Objects

 An abstract object is identified by the `abstract` keyword.
-Abstract objects only describe the type of each field
-and method, they do not describe the implementation of methods.
-An abstract object type should not have an object
+Abstract objects only describe the type of each field and method, they do not describe the implementation of methods.
-constructor method and cannot be initialized using the object initializer.
-Abstract objects do not have an implicit
+An abstract object type should not have an object constructor method and cannot be initialized using the object initializer.
+Abstract objects do not have an implicit initial value.
-initial value.

 ```ballerina
 public type Foo abstract object {